7Block Labs

 KPI playbook: measure what payments leaders care about

-• Cost per transaction vs. card/wire/ACH (all‑in, including compliance ops)
+• The cost per transaction when looking at card/wire/ACH (all-encompassing, including compliance operations)

-• Compliance MTTR: time to satisfy a SAR/subpoena request with on‑chain + off‑chain logs
+• Compliance MTTR: how long it takes to respond to a SAR/subpoena request using both on-chain and off-chain logs

-• Treasury yield capture (bps) net of risk and liquidity buffers
+• Treasury yield capture (in basis points) after accounting for risk and liquidity buffers

 90‑day rollout plan we’d use today